- 01283 537123

 - Notice of increase in nominal capital

-- A copy of any new or altered Memorandum or Articles, and special resolutions passed
+- A copy of any special resolutions passed

 - Notification of place where copies of directors' service contracts or memoranda thereof are kept (UK companies only)